Group 711

 Masterclasses

-For the first time in Greece, young conductors had the opportunity to conduct a professional symphony orchestra within an educational seminar process designed according to international standards, under the auspices of the Athens State Orchestra (ASO) and its Artistic Director, Lukas Karytinos.
-With a particularly generous amount of podium time and access to the top musicians of the Orchestra for ten days, the young conductors gained complete educational and concert experience, while simultaneously enriching their portfolio with high-quality audiovisual recordings.
-Similarly, young composers had the rare opportunity to work on new works, which have not been presented before or were especially for the Laboratory, in collaboration with the musicians of the Orchestra, gaining a vast amount of experience and knowledge.
-With Yiannis Kyriakides at their side, the young composers completed their works and had the chance to hear them being performed, in front of an audience, by A.S.O. at the final concert on 25/08/2025.
+For the first time in Greece, young conductors have the opportunity to lead a professional symphony orchestra within an educational seminar framework designed according to international standards, under the auspices of the Athens State Orchestra and its Artistic Director, Lukas Karytinos.
+With exceptionally generous time on the podium and the Orchestra’s principal musicians at their disposal for ten days, the young conductors will gain a comprehensive educational and concert experience, while also enriching their portfolios with a high-quality audiovisual recording.
+Similarly, young composers will work on new pieces that have not been previously presented, in collaboration with the Orchestra’s musicians, gaining an immense wealth of experience and knowledge - an exceptionally rare opportunity.
+With Yannis Kyriakides by their side, the young composers will complete their works and have the chance to hear them performed live by the Athens State Orchestra in the final concert on August 25, 2025.

 • More Details